Research, Sketching, Wireframing, Prototyping

 What are the design precedents?

-I synthesized the research and then used the key insights to derive main design principles that helped guide me during the concept development.
+I synthesized the research and used the key insights to derive the main design principles.
+This helped to guide me during the concept development.
 The full report can be found here: Secondary Research Incident Reporting System

 The concept map helped me to organize my findings and integrate them with the design requirements given for the project.
-It also helped to map the different status for the incidents and cases.
+It also helped to map the different statuses for the incidents and cases, as well as understanding the required documentation such as worker compensation and OSHA.

 Once I had an overall understanding of the product, I started working on the task flows.
 I used Lucidchart to develop the task flows.
 It was an iterative process as I shared them in class and received feedback from my classmates and the Professor.